-6. Experiments
+6. Experiments and analysis

-We first introduce the experimental setup, and then report the OoD accuracy facilitated by the three approaches explained in Sec.
-4. Finally, we analyze whether this boost of OoD accuracy is driven by selective and invariance mechanism revisited in Sec.
-5.
+We first introduce the experimental setup, and then report the OoD accuracy facilitated by the three approaches explained in Section 4.
+Finally, we analyze whether this boost of OoD accuracy is driven by selective and invariance mechanism revisited in Section 5.